MukherjeePushpendu/linux-commands-assignment/README.md

-Ah!
-Thanks for sharing—looks like you want to rewrite or structure the README more clearly while including your updates.
-Here's a well-structured, professional version of your README with "My Updates" section integrated properly:

  📄 linux-commands-assignment

 This repository contains materials for the Linux Basics assignment, covering fundamental Linux commands, their usage, and key Linux concepts.